naqvijafar91/go-workshops/docs/12-testing.md

 ```

-I have an exported method called GetAstronauts which calls into a HTTP endpoint, reads the bytes from the result and then parses this into a struct and returns the integer in the "number" property.
+I have an exported method called GetAstronauts which calls into an HTTP endpoint, reads the bytes from the result and then parses this into a struct and returns the integer in the "number" property.

-My fake / test-double in the test only returns the bare minimum of JSON needed to satisfy the test, and to begin with I had it return a different number so that I knew the test worked.
-It's hard to be sure whether a test that passes first time has worked.
+My fake / test-double in the test only returns the bare minimum of JSON needed to satisfy the test and to begin with I had it return a different number so that I knew the test worked.
+It's hard to be sure whether a test that passes the first time has worked.

 Here's the application code where we run our  `main`  function.
 The  `GetAstronauts`  function takes an interface as its first argument allowing us to isolate and abstract away any HTTP logic from this file and its import list.